“Without love, our efforts to liberate ourselves and our world community from oppression and exploitation are doomed.”1bell hooks

 1hooks, b.
 (2008) Love as the Practice of Freedom, Outlaw Culture: Resisting Representations, New York: Routledge, p.
 243

-2Particular thanks to Cathy Rowsome for the conversation that developed this insight.
+2Particular thanks to Cathy Rowsome for the conversation that developed this reflection.

-3Particular thanks to Nish Doshi for the conversation that developed this insight.
+3Particular thanks to Nish Doshi for the conversation that developed this reflection.